aliyun/aliyun-odps-jdbc/README.md

 |  STRING   | byte[]          | String                            |  VARCHAR  |
 |  DECIMAL  | math.BigDecimal | math.BigDecimal                   |  DECIMAL  |

+NOTE: Possible timezone issue

+DATETIME in MaxCompute is actually defined as EPOCH in milliseconds, which is UTC, and so is TIMESTAMP in JDBC.
+This driver fill the DATETIME value directly into JDBC TIMESTAMP and do no parse or format action.
+When application that using JDBC display a DATETIME as a human-readable string format, it is the application itself did the format using application defined or OS defined timezone.
+It is suggested to keep your application/OS timezone setting same to MaxCompute to avoid inconsistent datetime parse/format.

 ### Type Conversion